freehaha/slate/source/index.html.md

 #### Location

-The `location` attribute indicate how the Parameter should be sent when invoking the endpoint.
+The `location` attribute indicates how the Parameter should be sent when invoking the endpoint.

 Location | Example
 --- | --- | --- | ---